chung-lab/SCAFE/README.md

 * [bigWigAverageOverBed](https://github.com/ENCODE-DCC/kentUtils), [bedGraphToBigWig](https://github.com/ENCODE-DCC/kentUtils),  [bedtools](https://bedtools.readthedocs.io/en/latest/), [samtools](http://www.htslib.org/), [paraclu](http://cbrc3.cbrc.jp/~martin/paraclu/), [paraclu-cut.sh](http://cbrc3.cbrc.jp/~martin/paraclu/)

 ### OS
-SCAFE was developed and tested on Debian GNU/Linux 9.
-Running SACFE on other OS are not guranteed.
+SCAFE was developed and tested on Debian GNU/Linux 9, with R (3.6.1) and perl (5.24.1) installed.
+Running SACFE on other OS with other version of R and perl are not guranteed.
+In you want to run *SCAFE* on other OS, we would recommend running it from docker container, see [below](#1).
+If you would like to run *SCAFE* natively on other OS, you have to ensure the R and perl versions, and might consider downloading and compiling the other 3rd party applications from their own sources.
+The binaries of 3rd party applications have to be execuatble in *SCAFE* directoty at ./resources/bin/.

 ## Installing *SCAFE*
-Once you ensured the above dependencies are met, you are ready to download SCAFE to your system.
+Once you ensured the above dependencies are met, you are ready to download *SCAFE* to your system.

 ### Clone this respository